Rose-colored glasses show us the world in a better light

 Lenses in other colors have different effects on our vision.
 We have written more extensively on this topic in a previous article about colored lenses, but here’s a quick review:

-• Blue or purple lenses: Enhance contours while reducing reflective glare.
-Good in foggy or misty weather.
+• Blue or purple lenses: May help enhance contours and object definition while reducing reflective glare.
+Often recommended for foggy, misty, or hazy conditions.

-• Yellow, orange, or gold lenses: Excellent for depth perception.
-Good for both outdoor and indoor sports.
+• Yellow, orange, or gold lenses: Recognized for enhancing contrast and depth perception in low-light and variable conditions.
+Commonly recommended for both outdoor and indoor sports where tracking fast-moving objects is important.

-• Amber or brown lenses: Heighten contrast against green landscapes and blue skies.
-Good for sports like golf and baseball.
+• Amber or brown lenses: Filter blue light, which can help heighten contrast against green landscapes and blue skies.
+A popular choice for sports such as golf and baseball where ground-level depth perception is beneficial.

 As noted, pink lenses can sharpen contrast and improve your depth of field, and they can even reduce blue light effects.
 But there are times when rose-colored glasses can work against us.